deinsoftware/hardhat/README.md

 alias sb="source ~/.bash_profile"
 ```

-On macOS `ANDROID_BT_VERSION` automatically take last Android SDK Build Tool version.
+On macOS `ANDROID_BT_VERSION` automatically take the last Android SDK Build Tool version.
 But you can modify it and choose the version that you want.
-Skip `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with SDKMan](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).
+Skip `GRADLE_HOME` and `JAVA_HOME` if you [install these libraries with SDKMan](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).

 With **H**ard**H**at alias, you can open it the application directly from a terminal window using the command `hh` and <kbd>RETURN</kbd> key.

 > **Where are environment variables?**
 > First, one thing to recognize about OS X is that it is built on Unix.
 This is where the .bash_profile comes in.
 When you start the Terminal app in OS X you get a bash shell by default.
 The bash shell comes from Unix and when it loads it runs the .bash_profile script.
 You can modify this script for your user to change your settings.
 This file is located at: `~/.bash_profile`

-Highly recommend auto close option in combination with e**x**it alias.
-It can be an useful combination to finish and close those unused terminals.
+Highly recommend auto-close option in combination with e**x**it alias.
+It can be a useful combination to finish and close those unused terminals.
 Even to exit **HardHat** and close automatically his terminal window.

 > **Recommended terminal configurations on macOS?**
 > Open a terminal window, go to 'Preference > Profiles.